openstack/ironic/doc/source/deploy/install-guide.rst

 Bare Metal Service Installation Guide
 =====================================

-This document pertains to the Kilo (2015.1) release of OpenStack Ironic.
+This document pertains to the current code (on master branch) of OpenStack Ironic and should be accurate for the Kilo (2015.1) release of OpenStack Ironic.
 Users of earlier releases may encounter differences, and are encouraged to look at earlier versions of this document for guidance.